isaacbernat/presentations/optimise/notes.md

 #                 100 POP_JUMP_IF_FALSE       54
 #                 102 LOAD_FAST                2 (x)

-- v2 Order matters.
-Arrange parameters so the ones more likely to fail (and/or cheaper to compute) are evaluated first (last in case of OR chains). before) if gcd(gcd(x, y), z) == 1 and x * x + y * y == z * z and x < y < z: after) if x < y < z and x * x + y * y == z * z and gcd(gcd(x, y), z) == 1:
+- v2 Short-circuit evaluation.
+Arrange parameters so the ones more likely to fail (and/or cheaper to compute) are evaluated first (last in case of OR chains).
+Keep in mind that it may affect branch prediction on modern CPUs.
+Reference: (https://docs.python.org/3/library/stdtypes.html#boolean-operations-and-or-not) before) if gcd(gcd(x, y), z) == 1 and x * x + y * y == z * z and x < y < z: after) if x < y < z and x * x + y * y == z * z and gcd(gcd(x, y), z) == 1:
-# TODO It's cheaper because of 'short-circuiting', maybe good to mention then name so that people can google it? (https://docs.python.org/3/library/stdtypes.html#boolean-operations-and-or-not)

-# TODO is there a concise name?
-"Reduce/prune the search space"?
-- v3 Enforce restrictions earlier.
-Avoid going through ranges we know won't satisfy the condition.
-(3b is a tiny refactor): before) for x in range(N + 1): for y in range(N + 1):
+- v3 Search space reduction.
+Avoid going through ranges we know won't satisfy the condition and enforce restrictions earlier (3b is a tiny refactor): before) for x in range(N + 1): for y in range(N + 1):